 I’m about to blow your mind.
 Did you know that you can make homemade Uncrustables with a Mason jar?
 Yup, a Mason jar.
-No fancy machine needed to make your own Uncrustables.
+You can also use a biscuit cutter!
+No fancy uncrustable maker needed to make a large batch of your own Uncrustables.
 This super simple Uncrustables recipe will impress your favorite PB&J fans and save you a whole lot of money at the grocery store!

-I wasn’t always this way.
 Before having kids I didn’t understand why people reached for convenience foods.
 I straight up slammed people for buying overpriced and over processed foods.
-My husband loves to remind me of this every single time I buy packaged mashed potatoes- the ones that are already made, not the boxed ones from flakes.
-How is it that they are so good?

 How to Make Homemade Uncrustables

-It’s super simple.
-All you need is a Mason jar or any other wide mouth jar or glass cup.
-A cookie cutter will work in a pinch, but I find that it cuts the bread instead of sealing it like the jar does.
+This homemade version is super simple.
+All you need is a Mason jar, any other wide mouth jar, glass cup, or biscuit cutter.
+A cookie cutter will work in a pinch, but I find that it cuts the bread instead of sealing the edges of the bread it like the jar does.

 Check out this video to see how easy it is.

 The key to making homemade Uncrustables with a mason jar is to really press down to seal.
 Once you get the hang of it, you will be churning them out much quicker than I did in this video.

 Once you have them made, throw them in the freezer until you pack them for lunch.

 Homemade Uncrustables Recipe